CyatCat/bp-bot/README.md

 BPBot helps prevent carpal tunnel syndrome by automating game play for the weary.

 ## What does it do?
-BPBot is a player emulator that uses keyboard presses and mouse clicks to automate your Block Party player.
-It does not guarantee a win every time or is unbeatable, but it will perform at a high level.
+BPBot is a player emulator that uses software controlled keyboard presses and mouse clicks to automate your Block Party player.
+It does not guarantee a win every time nor is unbeatable, but it will perform at a high level.

 When BPBot is enabled, the following actions occur:
 * Scans the floor to detect the blocks.